ARMmbed/mbed_OS_API_Docs/docs/APIs/interfaces/digital/CAN.md

 ## Details

-The CAN Interface can be used to write data words out of a CAN port and will return the data received from another CAN device.
+The CAN interface can be used to write data words out of a CAN port and will return the data received from another CAN device.
 The CAN clock frequency can be configured.

-## Resources
+## Additional resources

   * [Wikipedia](http://en.wikipedia.org/wiki/Controllerarea_network)